Mystery Diner in Peru: Riverfront Bar & Grill offers good food, late kitchen hours

 The menu also features all kinds of burgers, sandwiches (including breaded pork tenderloins), wraps, soups, salads, grilled pork chops, pasta and fried chicken/fish.

-While I chose to sit indoors, the outside patio offers a close view of the Illinois River.
+While I chose to sit indoors, the outside patio offers a close view of the v River.
 Patrons can eat a dinner or have drinks and watch barges float down the waterway.

 I’ve always loved the businesses and old buildings on Water Street in Peru, and that feeling of being below the Route 251 bridge reminds me of the riverside neighborhoods in Brooklyn.